USB mass storage device class

 The USB mass storage device class (also known as USB MSC or UMS) is a set of computing communications protocols, specifically a USB Device Class, defined by the USB Implementers Forum that makes a USB device accessible to a host computing device and enables file transfers between the host and the USB device.
-To a host, the USB device acts as an external hard drive; the protocol set interfaces with a number of storage devices.
+To a host, the USB device acts as an external hard drive; the protocol sets interfaces with a number of storage devices.

 Uses

 Devices connected to computers via this standard include: